Updated on June 24, 2022.

 “Reproductive choice is not only a dire issue concerning the rights of women and all people who may become pregnant, but one of racial and economic justice.
 Limits on reproductive health services disproportionately impact Black, brown, and low-income communities, therefore upholding and perpetuating income inequality and white supremacy.”

 Legislation like the anti-choice laws in Texas and Mississippi lead not to the elimination of abortion, but to increased penalties that disproportionately impact Black, brown, and poor Americans.
 As of 2019, the majority of people who sought abortions in America were people of color.
 Under laws like the one in Texas, their attempts to control the size of their families are criminal.
+And now, that will be true for millions of people across the country.

 It’s About Political Control, Not "Life"